-- Wired and wirelessly connected computers need to have network (IP) addresses on the same network as the router.
-The simplest way to do this is to configure each computer to obtain an IP address automatically using DHCP. - Some cable modem service providers require you to use the MAC address of the computer initially registered on the account.
+Wired and wirelessly connected computers must have network (IP) addresses on the same network as the router.
+The simplest method is to configure each computer to obtain an IP address automatically using DHCP.

+Some cable modem service providers require you to use the MAC address of the computer initially registered on the account.
 You can view the MAC address in the Attached Devices screen.